Medically reviewed by Drugs.com. Last updated on Dec 4, 2023.

 - Rest when needed.
 Rest is important if your joints are painful.
 Limit your activities until your symptoms improve.
 Gradually start your normal activities when you can do them without pain.
 Avoid motions and activities that cause strain on your joints, such as heavy exercise and lifting.

 - Use ice or heat.
 Both can help decrease swelling and pain.
-Ice may also help prevent tissue damage.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel and place it on your joint for 15 to 20 minutes every hour or as directed.
 You can apply heat for 20 minutes every 2 hours.
-Heat treatment includes hot packs or heat lamps.
+Heat treatment includes hot packs, heat lamps, warm baths, or showers.

 - You have increased joint swelling, pain, or redness.